Crooner (film)

-Crooner is a 1932 American pre-Code musical drama film directed by Lloyd Bacon and starring David Manners along with Ann Dvorak and Ken Murray.
+Crooner is a 1932 American pre-Code musical comedy drama film directed by Lloyd Bacon and starring David Manners along with Ann Dvorak and Ken Murray.
 It concerns the abrupt rise and fall of a popular crooner, Teddy Taylor.

 A print is held by the Library of Congress.

 Plot

 Teddy Taylor is the leader of Ted Taylor's Collegians.
 One night, his usual singer can't sing.
 He decides to try out singing.
 However, his voice can't be heard over the band.
 A dancer stops and jokes with him by handing him a megaphone.
 Taylor sings through it, and he is heard.
 The ladies are enamored with his soft voice while the men are disgusted.
 Taylor becomes a big star over night, but his ego becomes inflated.
 Things come to a head when Taylor loses his temper and punches a heckler in the audience, who he didn't realize was a cripple.
 Shunned, he loses his girlfriend, his band, his fame, and his dignity.

 In the final scene, as a drunk and unhappy Peter Sturgis, who promoted Teddy Taylor into a singing star and gave up his fiancée Judy Mason to him, continues to drink heavily in a speakeasy, an announcer on the speakeasy's radio proclaims, "…And now, it is our great privilege to bring to you the new sensation of the air, Bang Busby, who will croon for you in his inimitable manner, 'Sweethearts Forever'".
 As the song, which had already been sung a number of times by Teddy Taylor, begins to be heard, Sturgis grabs a bottle and hurls it at the radio, breaking it.